sinclairzx81/appex/readme.md

 For those using appex for web services, developers can leverage appex json schema generation to generate endpoint metadata (think wsdl).
-Consider the following which leverages both appex schema generation and cascades to produce a metadata endpoint consumers of your api can use to see what data the endpoint http://example.com/customer/create accepts and returns.
+Consider the following which leverages both appex schema generation and attributes to produce a metadata endpoint consumers of your api can use to see what data the endpoint http://example.com/customer/create accepts and returns.